Erskine Bowles: Early life and education

-Bowles was born and raised in Greensboro, North Carolina, and is the son of Jessamine Woodward Boyce Bowles and the late Skipper Bowles, a Democratic politician who ran unsuccessfully for Governor of North Carolina in 1972.
+Bowles was born and raised in Greensboro, North Carolina, and is the son of Jessamine Woodward Boyce Bowles and Skipper Bowles, a Democratic politician who ran unsuccessfully for Governor of North Carolina in 1972.
 Siblings include Hargrove Bowles III, Mary Holland Bowles Blanton and the late Martha Thomas Bowles.
 Bowles graduated from Virginia Episcopal School before attending the University of North Carolina at Chapel Hill, where he was a member of the Zeta Psi fraternity and graduated with a business degree.
 After briefly serving in the United States Coast Guard, Bowles then enrolled in Columbia Business School, where he earned an MBA.

 Following graduation, Bowles worked for the financial firm Morgan Stanley in New York City, where he met his future wife, Crandall Close.
 The two married in 1971 and moved to North Carolina, where Bowles worked on his father's 1972 gubernatorial campaign.
-Crandall and Erskine have three children: Sam, Annie, and Bill.
+Crandall and Erskine have three children.
 In 1975, Bowles helped launch the investment banking firm of Bowles Hollowell Conner, and remained in the corporate sector until the 1990s.

 Clinton administration

 In 1992, Bowles became more involved in politics as a fundraiser for Bill Clinton's 1992 presidential campaign.
 President Clinton appointed Bowles to head the Small Business Administration in 1993.
 From October 1994 to December 1995, Bowles served as Clinton's White House Deputy Chief of Staff, in the first term of the Clinton Administration.
 After briefly returning to Charlotte, North Carolina, where he helped found the private equity firm, Carousel Capital, Bowles was appointed Clinton's Chief of Staff in December 1996.
 One of Bowles's major responsibilities was dealing with federal budget negotiations between the White House and Congress.
-Bowles returned to Charlotte, North Carolina and to the field of finance again in October 1998.
+Bowles returned to Charlotte and to the field of finance again in October 1998.
 He was also asked by North Carolina Governor Jim Hunt to head a task force on rural economic prosperity.